suryanshgr22/Visitor_Management_System/README.md

 ### Prerequisites
 - Node.js (v14 or newer)
 - MongoDB (local or Atlas connection)
+- Redis (v5 or newer) - optional, has in-memory fallback
 - npm or yarn package manager

 ### Installation